carbon-language/carbon-lang/clang/bindings/python/README.txt

 // Clang Python Bindings
 //===----------------------------------------------------------------------===//

 This directory implements Python bindings for Clang.
-Currently, only bindings for the CIndex C API exist.

-You may need to alter LD_LIBRARY_PATH so that the CIndex library can be found.
+You may need to alter LD_LIBRARY_PATH so that the Clang library can be found.
 The unit tests are designed to be run with 'nosetests'.
 For example:
 --
 $ env PYTHONPATH=$(echo ~/llvm/tools/clang/bindings/python/) \